trees02

 Steeplechase Luna Park Dreamland

 When you think of Amusement Parks, you think of Coney Island in Brooklyn, New York.
-Discovered in 1609 by Dutch explorer Henry Hudson, Coney Island eventually became a beach resort.
-During the 1870’s and ‘80’s several luxury hotels were built and a railroad was extended to the resort.
-Coney Island was described as “Heaven at the End of a Subway ride”.
+Discovered in 1609 by Dutch explorer Henry Hudson, Coney Island eventually became an amusement resort at the beach.
+During the 1870s and 1880s, several luxury hotels were built there and a railroad was extended to the resort.
+Coney Island was described as “Heaven at the end of a subway ride.”

-Famed artisan Charles Looff carved Coney Island’s first carousel in 1875
+Famed artisan Charles Looff created Coney Island’s first carousel in 1875.
+He carved many of the animals himself and it operated with steam power.

 Built for the Philadelphia Centennial Exposition, a 300-foot Iron Tower was moved to Coney Island in 1877.

-Two Steam Elevators transported visitors to the top of the 300’ Iron Tower where they could see splendid views of Coney Island and surrounding areas
+Two steam-operated Elevators transported visitors to the top of the 300’ Iron Tower where they could see splendid views of Coney Island and surrounding areas.

-Lamarcus Thompson, who also built many of the rides at Portland’s Council Crest Park, built the world’s first Roller Coaster, his Switchback Railroad, in 1884 at Coney Island.
+Lamarcus Thompson, who also built many of the rides at Portland’s Council Crest Park, built one of the world’s first roller coasters, his Switchback Railroad, in 1884 at Coney Island.

 Partners Frederick Thompson and Elmer Dundy built the Trip to the Moon for Steeplechase in 1901 and two years later, Trip to the Moon was the centerpiece of their newly opened Luna Park.
 The next year, in 1904, Dreamland was opened by former State Senator William Reynolds to record crowds and the theme was “bigger and better”.